inviqa/harness-go/docs/how-to-guides/how-to-add-kafka.md

 ## Adding Kafka (and Zookeeper)

-In order to add Kafka and Zookeeper to your application, you just need to update our project's attributes in `workspace.yml`, and then update our application code to use some environment variables that contain our Kakfa information.
+In order to add Kafka and Zookeeper to your application, you just need to update our project's attributes in `workspace.yml`, and then update your application code to use some environment variables that contain Kakfa host information.
 The Go harness takes care of the rest for us.

 The below guide shows how to add the MySQL database to your application.
 In your project's `workspace.yml`: